JulioJu/medicalCentre/README.md

 * See folder [./back](./back).
 Built with Typescript and Express.
 * See README written by me in [./back/README.md](./back/README.md).
 * It serves at http://localhost:8080/ or at https://localhost:8433/.

+## How to delete too much database record

+Use `./deleteTooMuchDatabaseRecord.sh`

 ## How to build and start OSRM server
 * See: [OSRM and leaflet-routing-machine](#osrm-and-leaflet-routing-machine)